JanusZhu/landing-page/README.md

 # landing-page

-This project is used for odin css project.
+This project is used for Odin css project.